Frequently Asked Questions (FAQ)

 A: We can combine as many of your tapes as possible to a single DVD.
 We are, however, limited to the video length.
 To preserve the high quality of your tapes, we recommend not putting more than three hours of tape per DVD.
 If you are more concerned about having as few of DVDs as possible, we can put a maximum of six hours to a single DVD.
 The quality will be reduced, but you'll be able to have an entire six hour tape onto the DVD.

 Q: Can you put my home videos into a computer or digital format instead of a DVD?

 A: Yes we can.
 In fact, this option has become our most popular.
 The pricing remains the same whether you want your tapes or DVD or to a digital format.
 To get your video files, you can do one of two things.
 1) Provide us with an external hard drive or flash drive large enough to hold the videos so we can transfer directly to the drive.
 2) You can download the videos from our servers.
 We will send you an email containing a personal link to access your videos, allowing you to download them directly to your computer.
 Keep in mind, the size of the videos are typically about 1.3GB per 60 minutes.

 Q: Can I play the digital movies play on an Apple TV, iPad, or other devices?

 A: Since we convert the home videos to either .mov or .mp4 files, they can easily be played on an Apple TV, iPad, smartphone, or any other device that supports the these formats.

 Q: What do you do with my tapes after I download my digital videos from your server?

 A: In cases where we convert your videos to digital files and you download them from our server, we will temporarily store your videos for you until you come pick them up.
-If you have not picked up your tapes within 6 months of downloading your videos, we will discard of the tapes.
-We will retain the digital videos for 12 months in case you need to re-download them.
+If you have not picked up your tapes within 90 days of downloading your videos, we will discard of the tapes.

 Q: How long have you been doing video conversion?